finmath/finmath-experiments/README.md

 -	Check you page on a mobile device (iPhone, iPad).
 Long package names or class names can lead to layout issues.

+-	If you create plots, the best quality can be achieved by saving the plot as SVG.
+Use `plot.saveAsSVG(new File(filename), 800, 450))`